google/differential-privacy/cc/docs/algorithms/bounded-sum.md

 # Bounded Sum

 [`BoundedSum`](https://github.com/google/differential-privacy/blob/main/cc/algorithms/bounded-sum.h)
-computes the sum of values in a dataset, in a differentially private manner.
+computes the sum of values in a dataset in a differentially private manner.

 ## Input & Output

-`BoundedSum` supports `int64` and `double` type input sets.
-When successful, the returned [`Output`](../protos.md) message will contain one element containing the differentially private sum, and a `ConfidenceInterval` describing the 95% confidence interval of the noise added.
-When bounds are inferred, the `Output` additionally contains a `BoundingReport`.
+`BoundedSum` supports `int64`s and `double`s as input.
+When successful, the returned [`Output`](../protos.md) message will contain one element with the differentially private sum, and a `ConfidenceInterval` describing the 95% confidence interval of the noise added.
+When bounds are inferred, the `Output` also contains a `BoundingReport`.

 The differentially private sum provided by the `Output` is an unbiased estimate of the raw bounded sum.
-Consequently, its value may sometimes be inconsistent with the range of possible values of the raw bounded sum, e.g., the differentially private sum may be positive although the lower and upper bound are not.
+Consequently, its value may sometimes be higher than the upper bound or lower than the lower bound.

 ## Construction